HappyFerret/tennis-test/README.md

 # Tennis-test

-Goal: Re-create a game of tennis including:
+## Goal

+Create a scoring system for a game of tennis.
+Please note a "game" refers to the game component in a tennis match only.
+Theres is no need to cater for sets/matches.
+There is also no need for any form of GUI, just a simple class or collection of functions to create and maintain game state will suffice.

+*Please note:* this is a pair programming excercise, so please don't hesistate to communicate and collaborate with the developers you are working with.
+Also feel free to use any resources online you might need.

+## Approach

+Your solution should implement the following features:

-    - 2 players
+- A game can be created with 2 players
-    - The basic rules of Tennis
-    - Some tests (using `Jest`) to certify that the logic is working as expected

-### Basic Rules of Tennis
-    - Players scores one at a time
+- Each players score starts at 0
+- Each player can score a point
 - The score of a player in the game increments the following way: 0 - 15 - 30 - 40
-    - There is a deuce when both players have a score of 40 in the game (which means there will be an "advantage" point)
+- The score resets to 0-0 when one player reaches 40.
+- Deuce can be reached if players score is tied at 40-40
+- Advantage point will be awarded if a player scores at 40-40
-    - When a player is at 40, if it wins the exchange it will go down to 0 and win the game.
+- The game returns to deuce if one player is at advantage and the other scores a point
+- The score resets to 0-0 if one player scores twice in a row at Deuce

+Please take a test driven approach to this assignment, writing your cases first and proceeding to write logic to satisfy them.
+After you clone this repository check out a new branch that adheres to this naming convention `test/<your-name>`and commit to it as frequently as you would like.

 ## Available commands:
     - yarn start (runs the `game.js` file)